 Australian Council for Health, Physical Education and Recreation (ACHPER)

-The Australian Council for Health, Physical Education and Recreation (ACHPER) is the leading professional association representing and advocating for teachers and other professionals working in the fields of health and physical education.
-ACHPER aims to support professional learning of teachers and promoting active and healthy lifestyle for all Australians.
+The Australian Council for Health, Physical Education and Recreation Inc. (ACHPER) is the leading professional association representing teachers and other professionals working in the fields of health and physical education.
+We are a member based, not-for-profit organisation with a significant profile.

 Australian Curriculum Studies Association Incorporated (ACSA)